Parliamentary.ai

 Overview

 This bill aims to restrict the advertising, marketing, and promotion of less healthy food and drinks to children in the UK.
-It defines "less healthy" foods and specifies penalties for those who violate the restrictions.
+It defines "less healthy" foods and establishes penalties for violations, empowering the Food Standards Agency to create a classification system.

 Description